arpo008/arpo008/README.md

 # My name is Arpo Roy
 ###### Aspiring to see myself as a skilled full stack developer in Bangladesh , and moving in that direction with small steps.❤❤

-I am a CSE student.
-I am currently studying at North South University.
-I have also worked in web development and learned various programming languages ​​like Java, C, C++, PHP, and JS.
-So far, I have done projects in Java, C, and web development (done by HTML, CSS, Bootstrap, PHP, My SQL and JS series), uploaded on my profile.
-I have worked mostly with JavaScript, PHP, HTML, and CSS.
-By far my favorite Programming languages ​​are C++, PHP, and JavaScript.
+I am a Computer Science and Engineering student at North South University with a strong background in web development and programming.
+Over the course of my studies, I have mastered several programming languages including Java, C, C++, PHP, and JavaScript.I have undertaken various projects in Java, C, and web development, which are showcased on my profile.
+My web development projects leverage HTML, CSS, Bootstrap, PHP, MySQL, and JavaScript.
+Through these projects, I have honed my skills in creating dynamic and responsive web applications.My extensive experience primarily revolves around JavaScript, PHP, HTML, and CSS.
+Among the languages I've worked with, my favorites are C++, PHP, and JavaScript due to their versatility and power in different domains of software development.

 Skills: HTML / CSS / BOOTSTRAP / PHP / JS /JAVA/C++  / My SQL